-The Las Vegas Eastfacility is found at the following address: 1771 East Flamingo Road, Suite 115A

-Las Vegas, NV 89119
+Las Vegas East facility is found at the following address: 1771 East Flamingo Road, Suites 115A Las Vegas, NV 89119

-Las Vegas West - Additional Location
+Las Vegas West- Additional Location

-International Academy of EnglishWestis situated on the West side of Las Vegas, conveniently located just minutes from the world-famous Las Vegas Strip at the intersection of West Sahara Avenue and Richfield Avenue.
+International Academy of English - West- is situated at the West side of Las Vegas, conveniently located just minutes from the world-famous Las Vegas Strip at the intersection of West Sahara Avenue and Richfield Avenue.
 A bus stop is easily accessible in front of the school to connect students with Las Vegas' main source of public transportation.

-The school occupies a first-floor suite of approximately 5000 square feet in a two-story building.
+The school occupies a 1story building of approximately 5000 square feet.
 This site is staffed with instructors and administrators who can assist students with all of their needs.
 Free parking is readily available.
 IAE Las Vegas West offers English classes every Monday through Thursday.
 Students attend class for 5 hours each day.
 Morning sessions: 9:00 AM - 2:00 PM.